20230917_122629.jpg

 Today our club has expanded to Collectables as well as old bottles with members collecting historic items such as Old toys, Old Tins, Australiana, Kitchenware, Lamps, Glassware (Depression Glass, Amethyst Glass, Murano), pottery such as Darbyshire and Wembley Ware, Blue & White China, Figurines, Whiskey Jugs, War memorabilia, Paper Ephemera, Enamel Signs, Garagenalia, Smoking Items, Cart registration plates, Number plates and early West Australian Dog registration tags.

-Our members enjoy the benefits of access to our club, auctions, club library, quarterly newsletters (The Little Bottler), Annual Christmas Parties, visits to collections and other club functions throughout the year.
+Our members enjoy the benefits of access to our club auctions, research library, quarterly newsletters (The Little Bottler), Annual Christmas Parties, bi-monthly club gatherings, visits to collections and other club functions throughout the year.

 CBCC Committee